cykj40/nfl-fan-base-2/README.md

   ## Future Development

-  * A Blog Section where users can leave their thoughts and coments about the NFL.
+  * A Blog Section where users can leave their thoughts and comments about the NFL.
-  * Enable users to choose a favorite team upon sign up which will enable the user to view team related content on their homepage and also to be able to view and           communicate with other fans.
+  * Enable users to choose a favorite team upon sign-up which will enable the user to view team related content on their homepage and also to view and           communicate with other fans.
-  * Create a comment section for news articles on landing page.
+  * Create a comment section for news articles on the landing page.